Missed 83(b) Deadline: Potential Remedies

 More importantly, you avoid that mounting tax liability each future period as the stock vests.
 You’ve paid your taxes already on the entire grant up front.
 As the startup increases in value over time, you avoid paying ongoing tax on that appreciation.

-What happens if you fail to file the 83(b) election within the 30 day window?
-Unfortunately, the IRS will not accept the election after the deadline has passed, rendering it invalid.
+Unfortunately, if you fail to file within the 83(b) election 30 days window, the IRS will not accept the election after the deadline, rendering it invalid.
+And once the 83(b) election timing has passed, your choices become very limited.

 Potential Remedies for a Missed 83(b) Deadline

-That said, there are sometimes ways to remedy an unintended lapse.
+There are sometimes ways to remedy an unintended lapse:

-Potential “Partial Fixes” for a Missed 83(b) Deadline
+Potential “Partial Fixes” for a Late 83(b) Election

-Even if the window truly closed, partial fixes may be possible with cooperation.
+Even if the 83(b) election 30 days window has truly closed, partial fixes may be possible with cooperation:

-Consider resigning to stop the stock from further vesting and taxes from accumulating as company value grows.
+• Consider resigning.
+Stepping away can stop the stock from further vesting and prevent taxes from accumulating as company value grows.
 For successful startups, obligations may balloon beyond earnings.
 While halting accrual, unemployment results with lost potential upsides.
 Prior vested stock remains problematic.

-Accelerate the vesting of all shares immediately.
+• Accelerate the vesting of all shares immediately.
 This treats the current stock value as taxable income but avoids future taxes until sale.
 Though it removes vesting, changing the economic deal should not be done without scrutiny.
 Accelerating remaining vesting provides clarity now on full tax impact.
-But taxes immediately due on spread at acceleration could prove substantial.
-Future objections from investors or potential acquirers seem possible as full vesting could facilitates departure because “hand cuffs” are removed.
+However, taxes immediately due on spread at acceleration could be substantial.
+Future objections from investors or potential acquirers seem possible, as full vesting could facilitate departure because “handcuffs” are removed.
 Timing this fix with a rigorous Section 409A valuation may significantly reduce the overall tax burden.

-Alter the repurchase price from original to current value eliminates substantial risk as company pays full worth upon buyback.
-Yet investors may dispute, and incentive to remain diminishes as employee keeps unvested stock upon leaving or forces expensive company repurchase.
+• Alter the repurchase price.
+Adjusting the repurchase price from the original grant to current value eliminates substantial risk, as the company pays full worth upon buyback.
+Yet investors may dispute, and incentive to remain diminishes as employees keep unvested stock upon leaving or force an expensive company repurchase.

-Alter the transferability of the stock.
-A more nuanced approach takes advantage of the fact that, according to tax law, the stock will be taxable to the employee either when it is no longer at substantial risk of being forfeited, or when it is substantially vested.
-This means when the employee can transfer the stock to a third party without restrictions following the transfer.
+• Alter the transferability of the stock.
+A more nuanced approach leverages tax rules: stock is taxable to the employee either when it is no longer at substantial risk of being forfeited, or when it is substantially vested.
+In practice, this is the point at which the employee can transfer the stock to a third party, once restrictions on transfer have been lifted.
 By amending the arrangement to give the employee this transfer right, the tax can be accelerated to the time of amendment and based on the fair market value of the stock at that time.
 This has a similar effect as if the stock’s vesting was accelerated earlier.
 The actual transfer does not need to take place – it is enough that the employee has the right.

 Navigating the intricacies of stock options and 83(b) elections can be challenging.